Boston's fall foliage blazes across the city from late September through October - and often well into November.

 Crimson leaves in the Victory Gardens in Boston's Back Bay FensA quiet mid-October afternoon in Ramler Park

-Home to Boston's Fenway Park, the city's Fenway neighborhood is filled with tree-lined streets turning golden during October, the jewel-like Ramler Park overflowing with colorful leaves and late-blooming roses, and the tree-filled Back Bay Fens, a lush slice of nature along Muddy River and practically in the shadow of the famed baseball field.
+The jewel-like Ramler Park overflows with colorful leaves and late-blooming roses, while the Back Bay Fens, the lush slice of nature along Muddy River, feels secluded and remote, despite being practically in the shadow of Fenway Park.

 Crimson leaves in the Victory Gardens in Boston's Back Bay FensCrimson leaves in the Victory Gardens in Boston's Back Bay Fens

-To see some of the most brilliant foliage in the Fens, find the sections containing Boston's famed Victory Gardens and nearby Kelleher Rose Gardens where you may see late-blooming roses even during the early days of December.
+To see some of the most brilliant foliage in the Fens, find the sections containing Boston's famed Victory Gardens and nearby Kelleher Rose Gardens where you may see late-blooming roses even through the early days of December.

 Getting to Ramler Park